 2. Ansel Adams: Of all the photographers on this list, Ansel Adams is perhaps the most widely recognized, and for a good reason.
 His photographs of the American West, particularly Yosemite National Park, are iconic and beloved.
 In addition to his impressive body of work, Ansel Adams left his mark on photography by developing the Zone System.
 This system was a way to determine proper exposure and contrast in the final print, and it resulted in intense clarity and depth, as evidenced by his photographs.
 His intense commitment to quality is inspiring to photography students.

-3. Diane Arbus: Norman Mailer said that “Giving a camera to Diane Arbus is like putting a live grenade in the hands of a child.”
+3. Diane Arbus: Norman Mailer said, “Giving a camera to Diane Arbus is like putting a live grenade in the hands of a child.”
 Her photographs are shocking, catching subjects in an unmasked moment, whether they were of famous writers and actors or transvestites.
 In this style, Arbus teaches a lesson about not aiming to capture the surface of a subject, but rather, working to reveal the subject’s true self through art.

 4. Louis-Jacques-Mande Daguerre: Lovers of photographic prints owe a debt of gratitude to Daguerre.
 Although he was a Romantic painter, printmaker, and inventor of the Diorama, Daguerre’s most monumental contribution to society is the daguerreotype, the world’s first reliable process of creating a permanent photo.
 Using light and chemistry, Daguerre created photographic images on silver-plated sheets of copper that are the ancestors of today’s photographs.